jrthompson54/DGEobj/readme.md

 ### Conversion

-as.list:  unclass a DGEobj to simple list as.RSE:  (pending) convert basedata from DGEobj to RangedSummarizedExperiment format as.ES:   (pending) convert basedata from DGEobj to ExpressionSet format as.DGEO  convert basedata from an RSE object to a DGEobject
+* as.list:  unclass a DGEobj to simple list
+* convertDGEobj:  convert base data (counts, gene and sample annotation) from DGEobj to RangedSummarizedExperiment or ExpressionSet
+* convertRSE:    convert base data (counts, gene and sample annotation) from RSE to DGEobj or ExpressionSet

 ### GRanges Data